Closed Stacks Policy

 Requestors need to go to the Check Out Desk and fill out a form for the materials needed.
 Staff will then retrieve the material(s) from the Closed Stacks, check a picture ID to match the picture with the form the requestor submitted, and hold the form until the requestor returns the material.
 For requestors without a valid UNCG ID, a driver's license or driver's license substitute will be held with the request card.
 (UNCG affiliates need only to show their valid ID.)

-Materials from Closed Stacks must be used in the Reference Department except when they are being photocopied.
+Materials from Closed Stacks must be used in the ROI Department except when they are being photocopied.
 The implication is that someone may be observing them; in addition, the area is quite public.
 In essence, the honor system will be in effect, since staff in Circulation cannot accompany the requestor to Reference and staff in Reference cannot provide surveillance.

 If an item indicates that staff should check for certain parts when material is returned, they should do that before the requestor leaves, if possible